FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 So now you're using a modern hashing algorithm to hash user passwords.
 What happens when an attacker sends in a flood of HTTP traffic to your authentication end points?

-Individual HTTP requests seem to work fine, but a flood of hundreds and thousands of HTTP requests over a small window of time can bring a system to its knees.
+Individual HTTP requests seem to work fine, but hundreds and thousands of HTTP requests over a small window of time can bring a system to its knees.
 Since computing a hash is CPU intensive, this is often an easy target for attackers.
 How could you defend against this?

 Rate limiting is an effective defense against these kinds of attacks.
 It also ensures the performance of your application's authentication will be more stable on average.

-Rate limiting simply means restricting an IP address so it can only try signing in to your application once every _X_ milliseconds/seconds.
-This technique can help ensure that individual attackers can’t flood your system with authentication requests.
-Depending on your authentication system and system architecture, you can rate limit at:
+Rate limiting simply means restricting an IP address so it can only try signing in to your application once every _X_ milliseconds or seconds.
+This technique can help ensure that individual attackers can't flood your system with authentication requests.
+Depending on your authentication system and architecture, you can rate limit at:

 * The network layer using an ACL or a CDN
 * A proxy, such as nginx, in front of your auth system